 An alias will always have the same name as the original.
 Change the name of either the alias or the original, and both will change.

-- A copy of any alias does not take the suffix ' copy', as above the $name is always the same.
+- A copy of any alias does not take the suffix ' copy', but retains the same $Name is its original note.

 - An alias cannot contain children/descendants, but those of the original can be queried via its aliases (e.g. in an agent).
 In agent queries aliases assume their original's descendants for purposes of matching.